adobe/aepsdk-messaging-ios/README.md

 ## Setup Demo Application

-The AEP Messaging Demo application is a sample app which demonstrates how to send the push notification token to Adobe Experience Platform and how to collect feedback from notification click-throughs.
+The AEP Messaging Demo application is a sample app which demonstrates how to send the push notification token to AEP and how to collect feedback from notification click-throughs.
+It can also be used to demonstrate showing an in-app message created in AJO.

 ## Related Projects